KOSHER FOOD For Shabbat full Shabbat package delivered to your hotel in Melbourne CBD

 After completing high school he was accepted to study Medicine, but did not want to spend seven years in University.
 With an interest in science a pharmacy course was the logical choice!

 After working in his own chemist business, he began selling popular items, like sun-glasses, to other chemists.
 This enabled him to develop good relationships with them.
 Bringing new brands, like Le Specs and Australis Cosmetics, came as a logical step to move forward.
-It was the foundation of the success of the Chemist Warehouse network, 213 shops around Australia!

 In his presentation, Jack Gance stressed the importance of good relationships and rapport with his partners and suppliers.
 He also said that many people are able to come up with the same good business idea, but to succeed one needs to have an “advantage point” which can be implemented in a business model!"